-8.3.
-Turbidity Meter (LaMotte 2020)
+8.3 Turbidity Meter (LaMotte 2020)

-Turbidity measurements are taken at the same time that zinc concentration is checked at the weir.
-The third sample bottle in the above procedure is used for the tubidity measurement.
+Turbidity measurement is done at the same time that zinc the concentration is checked at the weir.
+The third sample bottle in the above procedure is used for the turbidity measurement.

 The turbidity meter should normally be calibrated in the 0 -10 NTU range.